New Sweet Shop Debuts Vibrant Flavors Of Mexican Cacao In El Paso

 The confectionery showcases a total of 23 signature flavors including borderland favorites such as Gansito, Mazapan, Rompope (Mexican Eggnog), Café de Olla, and a few vegan options.

-Since opening in November last year, the sweet shop has had great success and response thanks to word of mouth and its wine and cacao gift box sets.
+Since opening the sweet shop has had great success and response thanks to word of mouth and its wine and cacao gift box sets.

 Apart from its signature candies and chocolate bars, Ixcacao creates specialty and holiday features such as their bunny heads for Easter and giant shimmery flowers for Mother's Day.